Introduction to OCaml Programming

 • This has the property of not needing a match on the result.

-• Note that the built-in / also raises an exception.
+• Note that the built-in / also raises an exception, it more or less is doing what this example does.

 • Exceptions are side effects though, we want to minimize their usage to avoid error-at-a-distance.